 - Step 4: Maintain a table of desirable outcomes that could be attributed to anything such as “digital transformation,” “improvement initiative,” “Six Sigma program,” etc…

-- Step 5: Send out automated emails to vendors that are listed in the DB as doing that thing.
+- Step 5: Send out automated emails to vendors listed in the DB as doing that thing.

 - Step 6: Request several quotations from the vendor.
-Further quotes are provided by references to either end customers or consulting companies that are provided by the software vendor in the file response.
+Further quotes are provided by references to either end customers or consulting companies that the software vendor provides in the file response.